troystribling/SimpleFutures/README.md

 ## <a name="flatmap">flatmap</a>

-The flatmap combinator is supported by both Future&lt;T&gt; and FutureStream&lt;T&gt; instance.
+The flatmap combinator is supported by both Future&lt;T&gt; and FutureStream&lt;T&gt;.
+It can be used to combine Futues&lt;T&gt; and FutureStream&lt;T&gt; instances that must be executed serially.
 In addition Future&lt;T&gt; instances can be flat mapped FutureStream&lt;T&gt; instances and FutureStream&lt;T&gt; instances can be flat mapped Future&lt;T&gt; instances.

 Future&lt;T&gt; flatmap is defined by,

 ```swift
 // apply mapping using specified execution context